Pollera: Pollera con Basquiña

 The Pollera con basquiña is used in several regions.
 The basquiña is crafted from fine fabrics, adorned with tucks, braid, and Valencian or thread lace.
 It is paired with gold or gold-plated silver buttons, chains, and specific traditional jewelry.
 Hairstyles used for the basquiña avoid single braids and are usually styled in two braids or a bun.
 Black shoes known as "pana" or "panitas" are typically worn, except in Darién, where the outfit is worn without shoes.

-Man’s Tomb Skirt
+Man-tumble Skirt

-A regional variation, the man’s tomb skirt features stripes rather than floral chintz.
+A regional variation, the "Man-tumble" skirt features stripes rather than floral chintz.
 Its name comes from the visual effect of the stripes when dancing, which is said to disorient a male dancing partner.
 It is associated with Villa de Los Santos, though its precise origin is debated.
 This style has gained popularity in recent years, especially in folkloric performances.